A Unified Framework for Probabilistic Component Analysis: Prior Art and Novelties

-\looseness-1 where $\mathbf{W}$ is the matrix that relates the latent variable $\mathbf{y}_i$ with the observed samples $\mathbf{x}_i$ and $\mbox{\boldmath$\epsilon$}_i$ is the noise which is assumed to be an isotropic Gaussian model.
-The motivation is that, when $N < F$, the latent variables will offer a more parsimonious explanation of the dependencies between the observations.
-The ML and EM solutions for parameter and moments $\mathbb{E}[\mathbf{y}_i]$ and $\mathbb{E}[\mathbf{y}_i\mathbf{y}_i^T]$ can be found in \cite{BishopBook,TippingPPCA}.
-Several variations have been proposed since, e.g. by incorporating sparseness and nonnegative constraints \cite{sigg2008expectation} or utilising joint generative/regression frameworks \cite{SPPCAYu}.
+\looseness-1 where $\mathbf{W} \in \Re^{F \times N}$ is the matrix that relates the latent variable $\mathbf{y}_i$ with the observed samples $\mathbf{x}_i$ and $\mbox{\boldmath$\epsilon$}_i$ is the noise which is assumed to be an isotropic Gaussian model.
+The motivation is that, when $N < F$, the latent variables will offer a more parsimonious explanation of the dependencies arising in observations.